yetka/Beep-Boop/README.md

 * When provided number is divisible by 3, is replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."
   * Exemple Input: 3
   * Exemple Output: "I'm sorry, Dave.
 I'm afraid I can't do that."
+* It can take user name and use it in returned message when provided number is divisible by 3:
+  * Exemple Input: "Gosia"
+  * Exemple Output: "I'm sorry, Gosia.
+I'm afraid I can't do that."

 ## Setup/Installation Requirements